Knowing Yourself Adds Meaning and Purpose to Your Life

 Your beliefs are the emotional engine that drives your thoughts and your behaviour.
 When you believe passionately you find emotional energy pounding through your system and you become unstoppable.

-Important beliefs include: the belief in justice, fairness, democracy, equality, God and yourself.
+Important beliefs include: the belief in justice, fairness, democracy, equality, God and belief in yourself.

 Putting Your Self-Knowledge to Work